gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 **Security**

-* At deployment time, karmada data should be protected and robust against tampering.
+* Karmada project elements should be protected and robust against tampering.
-* Authentication and authorization for API access to Karmada control plane components like the API server.
+* Authenticating and authorizating access to karmada control plane components.
-* Validating identity of member clusters joining Karmada control plane.
+* Protect karmada control plane from being compromised.
-* Protect control plane from being compromised and it's identity should be checked by member clusters before processing on the request.
+* Protect karmada control plane's identity.

 ### Non-goals
 Non-goals that a reasonable reader of the project’s literature could believe may